Neo Ranga

 Neo Ranga was originally aired in Japan as part of the omnibus show Anime Complex.
 ADV Films licensed the anime in English.

 Story

 The Shimabara sisters (Manami, Ushio, and Yuuhi) are living on their own, with the eldest sister as their breadwinner, when a young man from the fictional Pacific island of Barou arrives with news of their long-missing brother.
 Their brother had married into the Barou royalty, but died, leaving the sisters as the hereditary rulers of Barou.
 As the rulers of Barou, they now fall under the protection of the island's god, Neo Ranga, which turns out to be a gigantic monster reminiscent of Godzilla.
-He follows them back to Japan, where Neoranga quickly runs afoul of the Japan Self-Defense Forces.
+He follows them back to Japan, running afoul of the Japan Self-Defense Forces, who are revealed to have known everything about Neo Ranga’s existence, including the sisters.

+The series continues following the sisters as they deal with the adjustments that come from living with Neo Ranga.

 Characters

 Ushio Shimabara is a somewhat tomboyish, yet slightly shy and a bit reserved fifteen-year-old with a keen sense of justice and selflessness.
 She quickly accepts Joel's presence, as well as her position as a keeper of Neo Ranga.
 Ushio is often seen as being more empathetic and sensible than her siblings, especially in regards to Neo Ranga's interactions with everyday Japanese people.